 Teens’ thinking process and actions are often focused on short-term goals.
 Thus, they can be more impulsive and make decisions based on a sporadic or whimsical thought, instead of thinking things through.
 They are still fine-tuning their abstract reasoning, problem-solving, and delayed gratification skills.

-While you’ve been helping your child to prepare for adult independence and responsibility all along, it’s important to realize that your teen’s plans for him- or herself may be different from what you want.
+While you’ve been helping your child to prepare for adult independence and responsibility all along, it’s important to realize that your teen’s plans and desires may be different from what you want for them.

 Listen to your teen’s thoughts about the future.
-Support and respect his or her decisions and offer ideas about what you think he or she might be good at.
+Support and respect their decisions and offer ideas about what you think he or she might be good at.
 Encourage your teen to get involved in the community and help her connect with other caring adults who can positively influence his or her development.

 Teens are maturing and learning to process and understand their feelings.
 They may experience occasional mood swings, be increasingly sensitive, and want to keep their distance from parents.
 Having limited ability to understand and cope with their newly discovered and confusing emotions may lead to risky behaviors, such as: self-injury, aggressive outbursts, drug and alcohol use, or sexual activity.

 Although some behaviors your teen may exhibit are normal, it can also cause confusion of what is truly typical.
-If your teen is exhibiting increased irritability, poor decision making, poor emotional stability, and poor coping skills persistently for more than a couple of weeks, it is important that you contact a mental health professional.
+If your teen is exhibiting increased irritability, poor decision making, poor emotional stability, and poor coping skills persistently for more than a couple of weeks, it is probably time to contact a mental health professional.

 Yes, teens are supposed to reject their parents to some degree to form their own identities, but there is a limit to how much of this is healthy.
 When pressed, most teens would probably, although grudgingly, admit that they still need and want their parents’ support, guidance and reassurance.
 This is true whether your teen admits to this or not!
 But sometimes, the support of parents simply isn’t enough.